-Mr. Whitehurst introduced himself and said the purpose of the 2050 MTP update was to assess regional multimodal transportation needs, establish a project prioritization process and apply fiscal constraint.
+Mr. Whitehurst introduced himself and said the purpose of the 2050 MTP update was to assess regional multimodal transportation needs over the next 20 years, establish a project prioritization process and apply fiscal constraint.
 He explained due to the mandatory plan adoption date of June 16, 2025, staff and consultants will work under a compressed schedule while adhering to the latest federal and state requirements.
 He said that fortunately, the previous 2045 BGMPO MTP planning effort provided a substantial amount of quality data to build upon.
-Mr. Whitehurst reviewed the project schedule and plan outline and the process for updating plan sections related housing, land use, emerging technologies and transportation.
+Mr. Whitehurst reviewed the project schedule and plan outline and the process for updating plan sections related to housing, land use, emerging technologies and transportation.
 A 30-day public review period will be scheduled in May followed by TCC and TAC adoption meetings on June 12th.
-Public engagement will initiate in February with an online survey and interactive project website to capture community priorities.
+Public engagement will be initiated in February with an online survey and interactive project website to capture community priorities.
+The website is on the Social Point website platform.
 The consultant also plans to engage stakeholders and Steering Committee members in the planning process and actively engage with the TCC and TAC.
 The next steps include launching the online survey and creating public engagement content to flood the airways in March and April.
-Mr. Bulter asked for Mr. Whitehurst's contact information and if the term "multimodal" includes rail.
-Mr. Whitehurst responded that all modes of transportation will be analyzed including freight and passenger rail and that media packets would be distributed to all TAC members.
-Mr. De Jesus Santana added the importance of engaging the public throughout the planning process.
+Mr. De Jesus Santana added the importance of engaging the TCC and public throughout the planning process and assisting the MPO to distribute information.
+Chair Trevidi thanked Mr. Whitehurst for Kimley-Horn's efforts thus far.
 There were no further questions or comments.

-Adoption of 2025 TAC Meeting Calendar
+Adoption of 2025 TCC Meeting Calendar

-Vice Chair Hall said the next order of business was to adopt the 2025 TAC meeting calendar.
-Mr. De Jesus Santana presented the draft 2025 meeting calendar that was included in the TAC agenda packets.
-He explained all 2025 meetings will be in-person subject to change in accordance with the Public Involvement Plan.
-Meetings are scheduled for the third Tuesday at 5:30 p.m. during the months of January, March, May, June, August, and October.
+Mr. De Jesus Santana presented the draft 2025 meeting calendar that was included in the TCC agenda packets.
+He explained all 2025 meetings will be virtual subject to change in accordance with the Public Involvement Plan.
+Meetings are scheduled for the third Tuesday at 9:00 a.m. during the months of January, March, May, June, August, and October.
 A June meeting date was included for consideration adopting the 2050 MTP.
-Mr. De Jesus Santana also explained that he created a survey for TAC members to select alternative meetings dates and times and received six responses.
-Five members voted to keep the meeting dates and times as is.
-One voted to change the meeting time from 5:30 to 5:00 p.m.
+There being no further discussion, Chair Trivedi requested a motion to approve the 2025 TCC Meeting Calendar.
+Mr. Hoagland made the motion to approve the TCC 2025 Meeting Calendar, seconded by Ms. Jaime Lawson.
+The motion carried unanimously by voice vote.